North Korea travel guide

 You must leave any Global Positioning System technology with North Korean customs.
 You can collect your devices when you leave North Korea.

 Avoid bringing books or other written material in the Korean language, including anything with religious content.
 Consider carefully any films or television programmes that you bring into the country, either on DVD or on data storage devices.
-Any literature or media deemed to have an anti-government message or deemed subversive or pornographic by the authorities in North Korea risk confiscation, with severe penalties including imprisonment as a result.
+Customs officers will confiscate any literature or media deemed to have an anti-government message or deemed subversive or pornographic.
+There could be further severe penalties including imprisonment.

-There have also been cases of travel guides being confiscated at the airport on arrival; they are usually returned on departure.
+There have been cases of travel guides being confiscated at the airport on arrival and given back on departure.

-Shops and restaurants list prices in the local currency (North Korean won) but usually charge foreigners in foreign currency.
+Shops and restaurants list their prices in won, but usually charge foreign nationals in foreign currency.
 They convert the won price using official exchange rates.

-The euro and US dollar are the most widely accepted currencies, although some places accept Chinese yuan.
+The US dollar and the euro are the most widely accepted currencies, although some places accept Chinese yuan (‘Renminbi’).

 Terrorism